-- 3.7.10.1 The Accounting Officer must establish the criteria to which bid documentation for a competitive bidding process must comply. - 3.7.10.2 The bid documentation shall be in accordance with: - □ At least the general conditions of contract and supply chain management guidelines of National Treasury.
+3.7.10.2 The bid documentation shall be in accordance with:

+management guidelines of National Treasury.

-- □ The requirement of the Construction Industry Development Board as approved by National Treasury in the case of a bid relating to the construction, upgrading or refurbishment of buildings or infrastructure. - Bid documentation include evaluation and adjudication criteria, including the criteria prescribed in terms of the PPPFA and its related Regulations. - Bid documents will be sold at the amount to be determined by the Chief Financial Officer and approved by the Accounting of the municipality. - 3.7.10.3 All bidders are compelled to declare any conflict of interest they may have in a specific bid. - 3.7.10.4 If the value of the transaction is expected to exceed R10 million (VAT included) bidders have to furnish: - □ If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements: - For the past three years, or - Since their establishment if established during the past three years. - A certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal or other service providers in respect of which payment is overdue for more than 30 days. - Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material noncompliance or dispute concerning the execution of such contract. - □ A statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, an, if so, what portion and whether any portion of payment from the municipality is expected to be transferred out of the Republic. - 3.7.10.5 All bidders are compelled to furnish their tax reference/registration number and identification numbers where applicable.
+The requirement of the Construction Industry Development Board as approved by National Treasury in the case of a bid relating to the construction, upgrading or refurbishment of buildings or infrastructure.
+Bid documentation include evaluation and adjudication criteria, including the criteria prescribed in terms of the PPPFA and its related Regulations.
+Bid documents will be sold at the amount to be determined by the Chief Financial Officer and approved by the Accounting of the municipality.
+3.7.10.3 bidders are compelled to declare any conflict of interest they may have a specific bid.
+3.7.10.4 the value of the transaction is expected to exceed R10 million (VAT luded) bidders have to furnish: If the bidder is required by law to prepare annual financial statements for auditing, their audited annual financial statements: For the past three years, or ■ Since their establishment if established during the past three years.
+A certificate signed by the bidder certifying that the bidder has no undisputed commitments for municipal or other service providers in respect of which payment is overdue for more than 30 days.
+Particulars of any contracts awarded to the bidder by an organ of state during the past five years, including particulars of any material non-compliance or dispute concerning the execution of such contract.
+A statement indicating whether any portion of the goods or services are expected to be sourced from outside the Republic, an, if so, what portion and whether any portion of payment from the municipality is expected to be transferred out of the Republic.

+3.7.10.5 All bidders are compelled to furnish their tax reference/registration number and identification numbers where applicable.

-- 3.7.10.6 Bid disputes are to be settled by means of mutual consultation, mediation (with or without legal representation) or when unsuccessful, in a South African court of law. - 3.7.10.7 Bids are advertised in at least a commonly circulated newspaper, at least 14 days before closure, except in urgent cases when bids may be advertised for such shorter period as the Accounting Officer may determine. - 3.7.10.8 Furthermore, the following shall take place: - All bids or offers must be submitted in writing on the prescribed bid documentation in a sealed marked envelope and must be deposited by the bidders themselves or their appointed representatives into the designated Bid Box by no later than the date and time stipulated in the bid documents. - □ There shall always be a unique reference number and title or description for each bid advertised, in order to avoid any ambiguity that could result in respect thereof. - □ The closing date and time of each bid invitation shall be chosen carefully or systematically. - □ There shall be suitable and dedicated staff to handle all queries in respect of any bids. - □ All prospective bidders shall be provided with similar bid information, with no bidder having competitive advantage over another. - The policies, procedures and protocols published in the bid documentation must always be adhered to.
-Any subsequent changes thereto must be communicated to all bidders. - □ There must be a formal line of communication to ensure consistency of communication. - □ All communication regarding the bid should preferably be in writing, filed and recorded.
+- 3.7.10.6 Bid disputes are to be settled by means of mutual consultation, mediation (with or without legal representation) or when unsuccessful, in a South African court of law. - 3.7.10.7 Bids are advertised in at least a commonly circulated newspaper, at least 14 days before closure, except in urgent cases when bids may be advertised for such shorter period as the Accounting Officer may determine.

+3.7.10.8 Fui thermore, the following shall take place: All bids or offers must be submitted in writing on the prescribed bid documentation in a sealed marked envelope and must be deposited by the bidders themselves or their appointed representatives into the designated Bid Box by no later than the date and time stipulated in the bid documents.
+There shall always be a unique reference number and title or description for each bid advertised, in order to avoid any ambiguity that could result in respect thereof.
+The closing date and time of each bid invitation shall be chosen carefully or systematically.
+There shall be suitable and dedicated staff to handle all queries in respect of any bids.
+All prospective bidders shall be provided with similar bid information, with no bidder having competitive advantage over another.
+The policies, procedures and protocols published in the bid documentation must always be adhered to.
+Any subsequent changes thereto must be communicated to all bidders.
+There must be a formal line of communication to ensure consistency of communication.
+All communication regarding the bid should preferably be in writing, filed and recorded.